vagabon/angular2-ts-material-sass-gulp-app/README.md

-# Angular2 TypeScript Sass Gulp
+# Angular2 TypeScript Material Sass Gulp

 ## Purpose

-This is an Web Application made With Angular2, Typescript, Sass, Gilp and Materialize with Internationalization.
+This is an Web Application made With Angular2, Typescript, Sass, Gilp and Material with Internationalization.

 Live [Demo](http://vagabond.synology.me:81/sample-angular2/#/home)